DavidMertz/dispatch/README.md

 implemented multiple dispatch in Python, a wondeful fellow Pythonista named Phillip J Eby wrote a library called PEAK (Python Enterprise Application Kit).
-Among the many things thrown into PEAK—in a manner much like how I threw every passing though and article into Gnosis Utilities—was a "dispatch" module:
+Among the many things thrown into PEAK—in a manner much like how I threw every passing thought and article into Gnosis Utilities—was a "dispatch" module:

   * https://gnosis.cx/publish/programming/charming_python_b22.html